-Take such as, standup board paddling.
+Take such as standup board paddling.
 This water sport is reliant on technique, composure and balance.
 If one part of the body is incorrectly weighted or there is too strong a focus on a particular aspect of the technique – balance is tested, waves may appear unknowingly and before you know it…plop.

 To help take stock of your own wellness picture, I’m sharing a tool that accompanies my Nutrition and Health Coaching client assessments.
 I developed this Current of Wellbeing activity to represent 14 life aspects that I feel are the most common issues we face.
-Of course, life is ever evolving and changing year to year, day-to-day.
-That’s why this activity is great way to remind ourselves what areas may need attention – before the cracks seem too overwhelming.
+Of course, life is ever-evolving and changing year to year, day-to-day.
+That’s why this activity is a great way to remind ourselves what areas may need attention – before the cracks seem too overwhelming.

 How well does your life current flow?

 Let’s get started!
 Each graphic represents an aspect of life.
 Feel free to rename or add categories.
 If you feel you’re doing swimmingly, then place yourself out of the current and circle around level 10, if you are resisting the tide then mark as a lower number towards the whirlpool.
 Once all categories are marked, join the dots.
 This is your current well-being.

 Are you swimming beautifully or against the tide?

 With each section you feel needs improvement, it’s worthwhile answering questions to help you move forward.